ReCo – Automatically Processing Text Responses from Assessments

 Enhancing Educational Measurement

 When constructing tests, research groups are often faced with the question which response format should be implemented.
-If they offer response options, such as in the multiple choice format, responses can be easily processed.
-The downside is that this closed format entails guessing and other undesirable effects.
-But if the respondents can write their response into an open text field, the processing is often significantly more complicated.
-At the same time, open response formats are better suited to assessing deeper understanding than closed ones are for most domains, because the respondents are required to produce a response themselves rather than just recognise the correct one.
+If they offer response options such as in the multiple choice format, responses can be easily processed.
+The downside is that this closed format entails guessing and other undersirable effects.
+But if the respondents can write their response into an open text field, the processing is often significantly complicated.
+At the same time, open response formats are better suited to assessing deeper understanding than closed ones for most domains, because the respondents are required to produce a response themselves rather than just recognising the correct one.

-Therefore, the OECD already decided for PISA 2000 to include some tasks with open response format.
+Therefore, the OECD already for PISA 2000 decided to include some tasks with open response format.
 The resulting effort for processing the text responses is particularly challenging for large-scale studies like PISA.
-Each participating country needs to train a team of coders diligently in order to evaluate the large amount of text responses from more than now 500,000 students.
-The coding team has guidelines for this task so that the coding takes place as objectively and comparable across countries as possible.
+Each participating country or region needs to train a team of coders diligently in order to evaluate the large amount of text responses from more than 500,000 students in total in the recent rounds.
+The coding team has guidelines for this task so that the coding takes place as objectively and comparable across languages as possible.

-Because human beings have subjective perspectives and cultural backgrounds, the risk of inconsistent coding needs to be considered.
-Owing to a lack of stamina, humans are also prone to errors when being exposed to such a large volume of data.
-Computer programmes such as ReCo can improve consistency and, in turn, objectivity within as well as across countries.
-Also, the large volume of the data is not an obstacle for the computer, guaranteeing further consistency at a large scale.
-First studies with German data have shown that ReCo is capable of such automatic coding to a promising extent.
+Because humans have subjective perspectives and cultural backgrounds, the risk of inconsistent coding needs to be considered.
+Owing to their lack of stamina, humans are also prone to errors when being exposed to such a large volume of data.
+Computer programs such as ReCo can improve consistency and, in turn, objectivity within as well as across languages.
+Also, the large volume of the data is not an obstacle for the computer guaranteeing further consistency at a large scale.
+This automatic coding of text responses can meanwhile be performed satisfactorily for a variety of data sets.

 Funding

-This project is funded from the institutional budget.
+This project is funded from the institutional and third-party budget.

 Cooperations